 Interest rate risk.
 We do not and have not used interest rate derivatives to alter interest rate exposure in an attempt to reduce interest rate expense on existing debt.
-At December 31, 2021, we had outstanding borrowings of \$100.0 million at an interest rate of 1.85% per annum under our Credit Agreement, \$1.05 billion in Notes outstanding at a coupon rate of 5.875% per annum and \$385.0 million of outstanding borrowings under the San Mateo Credit Facility at an interest rate of 2.11% per annum.
+At December 31, 2022, we had no outstanding borrowings under our Credit Agreement, \$699.2 million in Notes outstanding at a coupon rate of 5.875% per annum and \$465.0 million of outstanding borrowings under the San Mateo Credit Facility at an interest rate of 6.68% per annum.
 If we incur additional indebtedness in the future and at higher interest rates, we may use interest rate derivatives.
 Interest rate derivatives would be used solely to modify interest rate exposure and not to modify the overall leverage of the debt portfolio.

 Counterparty and customer credit risk.
 Joint interest receivables arise from billing entities that own partial interests in the wells we operate.
 These entities participate in our wells primarily based on their ownership in leases on which we wish to drill.
 We have limited ability to control participation in our wells.
-We are also subject to credit risk due to concentration of our oil and natural gas receivables with several significant customers and San Mateo is subject to the credit risk of its customers.
-The inability or failure of our or San Mateo's significant customers to meet their obligations or their insolvency or liquidation may adversely affect our financial condition, results of operations and cash flows.
+We are also subject to credit risk due to concentration of our oil and natural gas receivables with several significant customers and San Mateo and Pronto are subject to the credit risk of their customers.
+The inability or failure of our, San Mateo's or Pronto's significant customers to meet their obligations or their insolvency or liquidation may adversely affect our financial condition, results of operations and cash flows.
 In addition, our derivative arrangements expose us to credit risk in the event of nonperformance by our counterparties.

 While we do not require our customers to post collateral and we do not have a formal process in place to evaluate and assess the credit standing of our significant customers for oil and natural gas receivables and the counterparties on our derivative instruments, we do evaluate the credit standing of such counterparties as we deem appropriate under the circumstances.
 This evaluation requires us to conduct the due diligence necessary to determine credit terms and credit limits, which may include (i) reviewing a counterparty's credit rating, latest financial information and, in the case of a customer with which we have receivables, its historical payment record and the financial ability of its parent company to make payment if the customer cannot and (ii) undertaking the due diligence necessary to determine credit terms and credit limits.
-The counterparties on our derivative financial instruments in place at February 22, 2022 were The Bank of Nova Scotia, BMO Harris Financing (Bank of Montreal), PNC Bank, Royal Bank of Canada and Truist Bank (or affiliates thereof), and all but BMO Harris Financing were lenders (or affiliates thereof) under our Credit Agreement, and we are likely to enter into any future derivative instruments with such banks or other lenders (or affiliates thereof) party to the Credit Agreement.
+The counterparty on our derivative financial instruments in place at February 21, 2023 was PNC Bank, who is also a lender (or affiliate thereof) under our Credit Agreement.